mysociety/citizenconnect/reviews_display/choices_api_notes.md

 ## Ordering

-The comments should always be in published order, but observation of the API shows that they are in created order, but the created timestamp is not exposed in the API.
+The reviews are in created order, but the created timestamp is not exposed in the API.
+Prior to querying it was believed by the NHS team that they were in `published` order.
 Note that the meaning of the `published` and `updated` timestamps is uncertain as they are both reset at certain times - eg when marking a review for takedown.

 It is not possible to change the ordering.

+The ordering of the reviews has been queried as it makes the `commentssince/:yyyy/:mm/:dd` endpoints much less useful as it misses recently changed but not recently created reviews.

 ## Formats